awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 1. In the list, choose the two parameter groups that you want to compare\.

 1. For **Parameter group actions**, choose **Compare**\.
+**Note**
+If the items you selected aren't equivalent, you can't choose **Compare**\.
+For example, you can't compare a MySQL 5\.6 and a MySQL 5\.7 parameter group\.
+You can't compare a DB parameter group and an Aurora DB cluster parameter group\.

 ## DB Parameter Values<a name="USER_ParamValuesRef"></a>